TISUnion/PrimeBackup/docs/chunking/index.md

 ## Observation

-Prime Backup maintenance logic already understands chunked storage.
-You can inspect the effect with `!!pb database overview`, which includes a dedicated chunk statistics section
+Prime Backup maintenance logic already understands chunked storage You can inspect the effect with `!!pb database overview`, which includes dedicated chunk and pack statistics sections

-If Prime Backup finds that one chunked file produced many brand new chunks in a single backup, it will emit a warning in logs.
-That usually means the file is not a good chunking target, unless this is the first backup containing that file
+If Prime Backup finds that one chunked file produced many brand new chunks in a single backup, it will emit a warning in logs That usually means the file is not a good chunking target, unless this is the first backup containing that file